-In addition to the student assessment, students complete a computer-based questionnaire about their
+In addition to the student assessment, students complete a questionnaire about their

 Information is also collected from eighth-grade students' teachers and schools.
 Teachers complete a questionnaire to collect information on their

-In each school, the ICT coordinator completes a questionnaire about resources available in the school and the policies and practices that make use of those resources to support learning.
-In addition, principals complete a questionnaire to collect information on school characteristics and approaches to instruction related to computer and information literacy.
+In each school, the ICT coordinator completes a questionnaire about ICT resources in the school and the policies and practices that make use of those resources to support learning.
+In addition, principals complete a questionnaire to collect information on school characteristics and broad policies, procedures, and priorities for ICT in the school.